 For our not-too-sweet congees (Glow, Warmth), we recommend a texture closer to pudding.

 We recommend starting with the stovetop method since every rice cooker and pressure cooker cooks differently.
-When cooking on your stovetop, you may need to stir more often to prevent from sticking.
-And for the cooker methods, you may need to slightly adjust liquid amounts depending on your machine.
+When cooking on your stovetop, you may need to stir more often to prevent sticking.
+And for the cooker methods, you may need to adjust liquid amounts slightly depending on your machine